elsehow/affectiva-socket.io-server/sdk_demo/README.md

 RUNNING
 -------

-- TEMPORARY
 - By default (for now) the SDK will take in a photo in the "Release" folder called "1.png".
 - To change mode (photo, video, webcam), look for the booleans within the source file "OpenCV-webcam-demo.cpp"
-	- Video mode will take in a video in webm format in the "Release" folder called "1.webm".
+- Video mode will take in a video in the Release folder.
+Be sure to change the path to it within the source code.
-		- Video mode is currently buggy.
-I'm working on resolving this.
 - Be sure to change the path to the file you're piping into the SDK in the source file.
 - Double click "opencv-webcam-demo.exe" to run.
 	- A file called "emotion-analysis.txt" should be outputted with the results.